marcdotson/counting-cockroaches/Cases/mrp/Case-Study--McKenna--.md

 Post-stratification consists of taking the sum of the estimates of the model for each cell times the number of people in each cell divided by the total number of people.
-Using poststratificationcan immprove accracy of the estimates based on the information known.
+Using post-stratificatio ncan improve accuracy of the estimates based on the information known.

+IF YOU NEED TO INCLUDE THIS, WE WILL NEED SOMETHING IN THE YAML TO GET THIS WORK FOR A GITHUB\_DOCUMENT (MARC WILL FIGURE THAT OUT).
+AN ALTERNATIVE IS TO EXPRESS AS CODE INSTEAD OF
+MATH.

+THIS…

 \[\omega=\displaystyle\frac{\]*{j=1}^{J}*{j}\*N\_{j}\[}{\]*{j=1}^{J}N*{j}\[}\]

+OR…

+    something / something

 Post-stratification can be performed in stan using the generated quantities block.